-While Large language models (LLM) gain more and more traction, for recommendation systems, the current trending is still Large Embedding Model!
+While Large Language Models (LLM) gain more and more traction, for recommendation systems, the effective way is still Large Embedding Model!

 References: